Area Program in Literary Prose

 Q: I find stories about _________ difficult to read.
 Can I get a program accommodation to be excused from those assignments?

 A: Probably not.
-You can certainly talk to your instructors about course content you might find emotionally difficult and see if they are willing to provide alternative assignments, but we leave that decision up to each instructor.
+You can always talk to your instructors about course content you might find emotionally difficult and see if they are willing to provide alternative assignments, but we leave that decision up to each instructor.
 We are not required by university policy to make accommodations based on subject matter, and difficult, emotionally challenging material permeates literature.
 We think our students--and our faculty--are best served by grappling with these challenging topics.

 Q: I'm already in the APLP and I thought a workshop-intensive course I took (or am taking) might satisfy one of my workshop requirements, but that course doesn't show up in SIS as fulfilling any requirements for me.
 Why is that?